 IAF aircraft to leave for coronavirus-hit Iran tonight to bring back Indians

-An Indian Air Force transport aircraft will be sent to Iran on Monday night to bring back Indians stranded in the coronavirus-hit nation, official sources said

-The C-17 Globemaster military aircraft is expected to depart from the Hindon airbase around 8 pm, they said
+India will send a military transport aircraft to Iran on Monday night to bring back Indians stranded in the coronavirus-hit nation, official sources said.
+The C-17 Globemaster military aircraft is expected to depart from the Hindon airbase around 8 pm, they said.

+About 2,000 Indians are living in Iran, a country that has witnessed increasing numbers of coronavirus cases in the last few days.
+According to latest reports, 237 people have died of the coronavirus infection in Iran while the number of positive cases stands at around 7,000.

+It will be the second such evacuation by the C-17 Globemaster in the last two weeks.
+On February 27, 76 Indians and 36 foreign nationals were brought back from the Chinese city of Wuhan by the aircraft of the Indian Air Force.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)